SuperEvilMegacorp/vainglory-assets/source/docs/index.html.md

 ### <a href="#fetching-filtering" id="fetching-filtering" class="headerlink"></a> Filtering

 The `filter` query parameter is reserved for filtering data.
-Servers and clients **SHOULD** use this key for filtering operations.
+Filters are views on collections, and can Servers and clients
+**SHOULD** use this key for filtering operations.

 > Note: JSON API is agnostic about the strategies supported by a server.
 The